 - The service encouraged and heard views and concerns from the public, patients, staff and external partners and acted on them to shape services and culture.
-The service carried out its own patient survey for 2017/18. - Staff could describe to us the systems in place to give feedback.
+For example, as a result of patient feedback the service had improved their follow up process after consultations. - Staff could describe to us the systems in place to give feedback.
 We saw evidence of feedback opportunities for staff and how the findings were fed back to staff.
-We also saw staff engagement in responding to these findings. - The service was transparent, collaborative and open with stakeholders about performance.
+We also saw staff engagement in responding to these findings. - The service produced a staff newsletter outlining the performance of the service and feedback from patients. - The service was transparent, collaborative and open with stakeholders about performance.